jb-jrdn/Hdr-Gainmap/readme.md

 -----------
 This project provides a Python tool to generate single HDR jpg with Gain map, from SDR/HDR pair.

-Lightroom does not allow precise control over the processing of the SDR version of HDR images with a Gain Map.
+Lightroom does not provide precise control over the processing of both SDR and HDR images when using a gain map.
-Combining an SDR image with an HDR image to create an Ultra HDR image with a Gain Map provides the best compromise for all types of displays, offering fine-grained control over each displayed version.
+By combining an SDR image with an HDR image to create an Ultra HDR image with a gain map, you achieve an optimal balance across all types of displays, with fine-grained control over how each version is rendered.
-Additionally, the HDR images created work perfectly for Instagram posts, which is not always the case with exports from Lightroom.
+In addition, the resulting HDR images are fully compatible with Instagram posts—something that is not always guaranteed with Lightroom exports.

 Installation
 ------------